rezich/Newf/README.md

 TODO
 ====
  - caching on routes!
- - don't require that your website creates a new Session for every single user, because that's crazytown
  - better template loading/unloading, so we can have...
  - template hotloading, including graceful, helpful failure
  - static file routing